FROG - early models

 The resulting engine was in reality nothing more than a slightly overbored spark ignition version of the 160 glow model which was released at around the same time.
 By this time, the price of the 175 had been reduced to £3 10s 0d (£3.50), still including all required accessories.
 However, there was no doubt that anyone buying one of these engines at this stage was doing so out of a desire to continue using spark ignition rather than on an economic basis.
 The sole potential economic motivation was fuel - the petrol used in the sparker was by far the cheapest form of model engine fuel then available.

 Kevin has reported the confirmed existence of engine number 5.822 of this type, but this is the sole serial number for the final variant which has so far been brought to my attention.
-It would appear likely that these engines were all numbered in the 5.000 range.
+It would appear likely that these engines were all numbered in the 5.000 range, continuing the sequence established with the previous variant described earlier.
 The available information is of course woefully insufficient to form a credible estimate of production figures - all that can be said is that the number cannot have been large.

 It seems likely that this variant was only made available for a very short time in order to satisfy any residual demand for the spark-ignition 175 model, or perhaps as a bet-hedging measure by IMA pending their confirmation of public acceptance of the emerging technology embodied in their new glow-plug model.
 Indeed, the possibility exists that this may in fact have been a “special order” item created simply by pulling a 160 Mk.
 I out of the line and retro-fitting it with the 175 piston/cylinder, shaft and ignition components.